 Article 12: Record-Keeping and Logging

-High-risk AI systems must be designed and developed to automatically generate logs to the extent technically feasible.
-Logs must enable, at minimum, recording of each use of the system (start date/time and end date/time), the reference database against which input data was checked, input data that led to results, and the identity of the natural persons involved in verification where relevant.
+High-risk AI systems must be designed to automatically generate logs to the extent technically feasible.
+Logs must enable, at minimum, recording of each use of the system (start and end date/time), the reference database against which input data was checked, input data that led to results, and the identity of natural persons involved in verification where relevant.
 Deployers must retain logs for a minimum of six months.

-Article 13 and 14: Transparency and Human Oversight
+Articles 13 and 14: Transparency and Human Oversight

-High-risk AI systems must be accompanied by instructions for use in appropriate format, covering: the system’s intended purpose; level of accuracy and performance metrics; known and foreseeable circumstances that may lead to risks; technical capabilities for output explanation; and human oversight measures required.
+High-risk AI systems must be accompanied by instructions for use covering: the system’s intended purpose; level of accuracy and performance metrics; known and foreseeable circumstances that may lead to risks; technical capabilities for output explanation; and human oversight measures required.
 Human oversight must be designed into the system so that natural persons assigned to oversight can understand the system’s capacities and limitations, remain aware of automation bias, interpret outputs correctly, override or disregard outputs, and halt the system.
 These are architecture requirements to be resolved at design, not training topics to be addressed at deployment.

 Article 15: Accuracy, Robustness, and Cybersecurity